 The 17 control states are: Alabama, Idaho, Iowa, Maine, Michigan, Mississippi, Montana, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, Virginia, West Virginia, and Wyoming.
 (Montgomery County in Maryland is a control county.)

-Return policy: ABC liquor stores’ return policies will reflect the state and local laws.
+ABC Store Return Policy: ABC liquor stores’ return policies will reflect the state and local laws.
 See more on state laws below.

 AmazonFresh is a grocery store delivery service available in some states; it is a subsidiary of Amazon.
 AmazonFresh sells alcohol to those over 21 for attended delivery or pickup.

-Return policy: Grocery items, including alcohol, are not returnable.
+AmazonFresh Alcohol Return Policy: Grocery items, including alcohol, are not returnable.
 You may be able to get a refund if the item arrives damaged or is otherwise undrinkable.
 Refunds are issued up to 30 days after delivery.

 Costco has warehouse locations in 44 states.

-Return policy: You can return alcohol to stores where it’s legal to do so.
+Costco Alcohol Return Policy: You can return alcohol to stores where it’s legal to do so.
 Costco does not typically require you to bring a receipt to return an item, but some local laws only allow alcohol returns by the original purchaser, so you may need to bring your receipt.
 Contact your local Costco for details.

 4. Sam’s Club